tn74/reem/docs/basic.rst

 contain native python types and numpy arrays.
 When you set something inside this "dictionary", the corresponding entry will be set in Redis.
 Reading the "dictionary" will read the corresponding entry in Redis.

-The ``KeyValueStore`` is instantiated with a ``RedisInterface`` object, identifying what Redis server it is connected to.
+The ``KeyValueStore`` is instantiated with an IP address of the Redis server it is connected to.
+If no host is provided, **the default argument for host is localhost**

 .. code-block:: python

-   from reem.datatypes import KeyValueStore server = KeyValueStore(interface)
+   from reem import KeyValueStore server = KeyValueStore("localhost")

 The below code illustrates: